lakshman533/Brain-Stroke/README.md

 # Licensing, Authors, Acknowledgements
 Must give credit to fedesoriano for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset "kaggle")

+Special thanks to @udacity for helping in creating a good readme and @aditimulye for providing pywaffle visualization in the notebook.